basaandewiel/basaandewiel.github.io/_posts/2022-03-20-Zephyr_sensor_MQTT.md

 SYS_INIT(board_internal_sensors_init, APPLICATION, 32);
 ```

-First of all I wanted to test whether the sensors are working; so I initialise the temperature and humidity sensors and print their values to the console.
+First of all I wanted to test whether the sensors are working; so I initialised the temperature and humidity sensors and printed their values to the console.
-The following program is working, but *during the first start the sensors are sometimes not recognized; after one reboot it is working; I do not yet know why the behaviour in the first boot is not correct.*
+The following program is working, but *during the first boot the sensors are sometimes not recognized; after a reboot it is always working; I do not yet know why the behaviour after the first boot is not correct.*

 ```
 /*